Ordnance Survey National Grid

 The Ordnance Survey National Grid reference system (OSGB), also known as British National Grid (BNG), is a system of geographic grid references, distinct from latitude and longitude, whereby any location in Great Britain can be described in terms of its distance from the origin (0, 0), which lies to the west of the Isles of Scilly.

-The Ordnance Survey (OS) devised the national grid reference system, and it is heavily used in its survey data, and in maps based on those surveys, whether published by the Ordnance Survey or by commercial map producers.
+Devised by the Ordnance Survey (OS), the national grid reference system is heavily used in OS survey data and in maps based on those surveys, whether published by the Ordnance Survey or by commercial map producers.
 Grid references are also commonly quoted in other publications and data sources, such as guide books and government planning documents.

 A number of different systems exist that can provide grid references for locations within the British Isles: this article describes the system created solely for Great Britain and its outlying islands (including the Isle of Man).
 The Irish grid reference system is a similar system created by the Ordnance Survey of Ireland and the Ordnance Survey of Northern Ireland for the island of Ireland.
 The Irish Transverse Mercator (ITM) coordinate reference system was adopted in 2001 and is now the preferred coordinate reference system across Ireland.
 ITM is based on the Universal Transverse Mercator coordinate system (UTM), used to provide grid references for worldwide locations, and this is the system commonly used for the Channel Islands.
 European-wide agencies also use UTM when mapping locations, or may use the Military Grid Reference System (MGRS), or variants of it.